Executive Summary

 9.5 The Power of Integration

-Costs transform into profit-driven ROAS targets, adjusted for tracking accuracy and LTV.
+- ProfitClarity transforms costs into profit-driven ROAS targets, adjusted for tracking accuracy and LTV

-Campaign structures automatically implement product-level bidding across your entire catalog.
+- GROW Campaigns implement product-level bidding across the entire catalogue

 10. Conclusion

-The margin blindspots examined in this white paper — incomplete cost data, averaged campaigns, tracking inaccuracies, and missing LTV considerations — represent a systemic threat to e-commerce profitability.
+The margin blindspots examined in this research โ incomplete cost data, averaged campaigns, tracking inaccuracies, and missing LTV considerations โ represent a systemic threat to e-commerce profitability that compounds at scale.

-These issues are not isolated problems but interconnected challenges that compound at scale.
-A retailer experiencing all four blindspots simultaneously faces potential profit erosion of 40% or more compared to optimal performance.
+These issues are not isolated problems but interconnected challenges.
+A retailer experiencing all four blindspots simultaneously faces potential profit erosion of 40%+ compared to optimal performance โ often without any awareness that the erosion is occurring, because revenue and ROAS metrics can look healthy throughout.

 Key Takeaways